SAP-archive/teched2020-DEV166/exercises/ex3/README.md

 1. Enter your [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/), press **Enter Your Trial Account**, press on the **trial** tile and navigate to the **Subscriptions** tab.
 Go to **Service Marketplace**.

-2. Type **Continuous Integration & Delivery** in the search box and click on the service tile:
+2. Type **Continuous Integration & Delivery** in the search box and choose the service tile:
 ![Service Tile](./images/CICD_ServiceTile.png)

 3. Choose **Create**.